jadonk/make-things-book/Failure.md

 # Why Does Technology Fail?

-Subtitle: An introduction to Maker ethics
+Subtitle: An Introduction to Maker Ethics

 ## A Diagnosis of Failure